Crypto-TII/TLS1.3/makecertchain/README.md

 This allows experimentation with currently non-standardised digital signature algorithms.

-**IMPORTANT** Make sure to implement a true random number generator in *tls_sal_m.xpp* where indicated.
+**IMPORTANT** Make sure to implement a true random number generator in *tls_sal_mt.xpp* where indicated.

 Set CRYPTO_SETTING in *tls1_3.h* to POST_QUANTUM (to allow support for the widest range of signature algorithms).

 Then do a MIRACL+TLSECC build of the C++ client.
 Build the rust server using the default configuration.

-Copy the files *makerootcert.cpp*, *makeintercert.cpp*, *makeleafcert.cpp* from here into the build directory and edit where indicated to specify your certificate details and preferred signature types
+Copy the files *makerootcert.cpp*, *makeintercert.cpp*, *makeleafcert.cpp* from here into the *cpp/build* directory and edit where indicated to specify your certificate details and preferred signature types

 	g++ -O2 makerootcert.cpp libtiitls.a core.a tlsecc.a -o makerootcert
 	g++ -O2 makeintercert.cpp libtiitls.a core.a tlsecc.a -o makeintercert